 The site is a hill known as Petersbergl.
-In the 13th century a church was built on the location which has a long history as a religious site.
-In the 14th century a fire destroyed the church and it was rebuilt to what we know today.
+In the 13th century, a church was built on the location which has a long history as a religious site.
+Later, in the 14th century, a fire destroyed the church and it was rebuilt to what we know today.
 A spire was added in the 17th century.

 Inside you will find impressive altars and Gothic paintings, including a number by Jan Polack.